A series of close calls and threats before missionaries' kidnapping in Haiti - KTVZ

 A series of close calls and threats before missionaries’ kidnapping in Haiti

-By Kara Fox, David Shortell, Natalie Gallon, Matt Rivers and AnneClaire Stapleton, CNN
+By Kara Fox, David Shortell, Natalie Gallón, Matt Rivers, AnneClaire Stapleton and Melissa Bell, CNN

 The danger was visible all around them, long before a group of Christian Aid Ministries missionaries and children were abducted from the road in Haiti.